XDgov/data-design-standards/pages/components/colors.md

     Each of the four primary colors can be used to create a data visualization with a sequential color palette.
 This type of palette can be used when data values can be ordered from low to high.
-To reflect that the data is sequential (also known as continous), all of the data values should be variations of the same color hue, where lower values are lighter and higher values are darker.
+To reflect that the data is sequential (also known as continuous), all of the data values should be variations of the same color hue, where lower values are lighter and higher values are darker.
   </p>
   <p>
-    Sequential colors are most commonly used to render a single category of data, such as a bar chart, or when visualizing a complex set of data with many categories, such as a choropleth map.
+    Sequential colors are most commonly used to render a single category of data, such as a bar chart, or when visualizing a complex set of data with many categories.
   </p>
   <h5 class="usa-color-heading">Teal Palette</h5>
   <div class="usa-grid-full usa-grid-colors">